 Occurrences of epidemics or pandemics, depending on their scale, may cause different degrees of damage to the national and local economies within our geographic focus.
 Global economic conditions may be disrupted by widespread outbreaks of infectious or contagious diseases, and such disruption may adversely affect clinical development plans.
-For example, the COVID-19 pandemic could have an adverse effect on the coordination of research and development, our capital raising efforts, and the financial condition of our business, as well as the ability of us to retain key personnel and continue to expand product candidate development and conduct clinical trials.
+For example, pandemics, such as the COVID-19 pandemic, could have an adverse effect on the coordination of research and development, our capital raising efforts, and the financial condition of our business, as well as the ability of us to retain key personnel and continue to expand product candidate development and conduct clinical trials.

 The disaster recovery and business continuity plans we have in place may prove inadequate in the event of a serious disaster or similar event.
 We may incur substantial expenses as a result of the limited nature of our disaster recovery and business continuity plans, which could have a material adverse effect on our business.
-For example, as a result of the COVID-19 pandemic, we may experience reduction in research and development, clinical testing, regulatory compliance activities, and manufacturing activities, and are unable at this time to estimate the extent of the effect of COVID-19 on our business.
-Further, the extent and duration of the current economic slowdown or other adverse effects attributable to COVID-19 remain uncertain at this time.
+For example, as a result of a pandemic, similar to that experienced during the outbreak of COVID-19, we may experience reduction in research and development, clinical testing, regulatory compliance activities, and manufacturing activities, and are unable at this time to estimate the extent of the effect of any such future pandemic on our business.
+Further, the extent and duration of the current economic slowdown or other adverse effects potentially attributable to natural disasters or future pandemics remain uncertain at this time.
 A continued significant economic slowdown could have a substantial adverse effect on our financial condition, liquidity, and results of operations.
 If these conditions persist for an extended term, it could have a material adverse effect on our future revenue and sales.